-The Air Training Corps (ATC) is a major national youth organisation, affiliated to the Royal Air Force, with more than 900 units across the UK.
-We are the unit serving St Albans and the surrounding area and currently we have more than 40 cadets, aged from 12-19.
+The Air Training Corps (ATC) is a major national youth organisation, affiliated with the Royal Air Force, with more than 900 units across the UK.
+We are the unit serving St Albans and the surrounding area and currently, we have more than 40 cadets, aged from 12-19.

 The ATC operates in communities alongside the Combined Cadet Force (RAF Section) which operates in schools.
 Collectively we form the Air Cadet Organisation, which is commanded by a senior Royal Air Force officer and has its headquarters at Royal Air Force College Cranwell.

 Our squadron is part of Hertfordshire and Buckinghamshire Wing ATC and we often take part in competitions, activities, and events with members of our fellow Squadrons across the area.

 No.220 (St Albans) Squadron boasts a proud history, having been part of the city since 1941 – but whilst our past is important to us, it’s the future that matters most.
 We are always looking for new cadets to join our ranks, so if you – or your son or daughter – are interested in getting involved then please do follow the “Contacts” link and get in touch.
 And if you have any questions about us then we would love to hear from you too.

 Hopefully this website will provide you with a good overview of the activities and opportunities that we offer – and it is the broad and varied range of what we do that really sets us apart from all the other youth groups out there.
 If you want to find out even more about what the ATC can offer, then also take a look at our national website at www.raf.mod.uk/aircadets

 Flight Lieutenant RAFAC Vaughan Callaghan